velos/FlowStack/README.md

 <img src="Logo.svg" height="144">

 **FlowStack** is a SwiftUI library for creating stack-based navigation with "flow" (aka "zooming") transition animations and interactive pull-to-dismiss gestures.
-FlowStack's API is modeled after Apple's [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack) making it easy and intuitive to add FlowStack to a new project or migrate an existing project currently using NavigationStack.
+FlowStack's API is modeled after Apple's [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack), and though no prior experience with NavigationStack is required to get started with FlowStack, the similarities in use make it easy and intuitive to add FlowStack to a new project or migrate an existing project currently using NavigationStack.
+An added bonus is that FlowStack is compatible with iOS 15+ where NavigationStack is only available for iOS 16+.

 [![License](https://img.shields.io/badge/License-MIT-black.svg)](https://github.com/velos/FlowStack/blob/develop/LICENSE)
 ![Xcode 15.0+](https://img.shields.io/badge/Xcode-14.0+-blue.svg)